Homogenization of high-contrast composites under differential constraints: Admissible differential constraints

+The proposition may be proved by adapting the strategy in the seminal work by {\sc E. Acerbi \& Al.} \cite{ACDP}.
+Their result addresses only the case $\ell=1$, and the analogue of (4) is not mentioned; we omit nonetheless the proof in the case $\ell>1$, which is a natural adaptation of \cite[Proof of Theorem 2.1]{ACDP}.
+As for point (4), it is a mere consequence of the construction of $\mathsf E^\ep$: it suffices to note that reflections, dilations, and patching by partitions of unity preserve $p$-equiintegrability.

-We point out that the above proposition is proven in \cite{ACDP} for $\ell=1$.
-We omit the proof in the case $\ell>1$ as it is a direct adaptation of \cite[Proof of Theorem 2.1]{ACDP}.
-Thanks to the previous result, we obtain that points (1)--(3) of Assumption \ref{stm:exist-ext} are satisfied for an operator $\A$ as soon as it admits a potential for which a Korn-type inequality holds.
-Note that it is fundamental that we start from fields $u$ which are $\A$-free in the whole set $\Omega$: in principle, the existence of a potential would be false if we worked with maps that are $\A$-free just on the perforated set $\Omega_{1,\ep}$, cf. Remark \ref{stm:simplconn}.
+{\RRR Thanks to the previous result, we obtain that Assumption \ref{stm:exist-ext} is fulfilled by an operator $\A$ as soon as it admits a potential for which a Korn-type inequality holds.} Note that it is fundamental that we start from fields $u$ which are $\A$-free in the whole set $\Omega$: in principle, the existence of a potential would be false if we worked with maps that are $\A$-free just on the perforated set $\Omega_{1,\ep}$, cf. Remark \ref{stm:simplconn}.